gschrader/ratpack-react-boilerplate/README.md

 ### Deployment

-The gradle assemble will create the javascript artifact required and server the non-hot-loading version at the root: i.e. http://localhost:5050
+The gradle assemble will create the javascript artifact required and serve the non-hot-loading version at the root: i.e. http://localhost:5050